temporalio/documentation/docs/typescript/activities.md

 ## Local Activities

 Temporal has an optimization feature called Local Activities.
-The Node.js SDK has not yet implemented this feature.
+The TypeScript SDK has not yet implemented this feature.